zhaozg/lua-haml/README.md

 as possible with it, with the following exceptions:

 * Your script blocks are in Lua rather than Ruby, obviously.
 * A few Ruby-specific filters are not implemented, namely `:maruku`, `:ruby` and `:sass`.
 * No attribute methods.
-This feature would have to be added to Ruby-style attributes which are discouraged in Lua-Haml, or the creation of a Lua-specific attribute format, which I don't want to add.
+This feature would have to be added to Ruby-style attributes, which are discouraged in Lua-Haml, or the creation of a Lua-specific attribute format, which I don't want to add.
 * No object reference.
 This feature is idiomatic to the Rails framework and doesn't really apply to Lua.